 IV Self-Administration Equipment for Rats

-Systems from Med Associates (such as part no MED-008-CT-B1) are nearly universal, though occasionally Panlab, Coulbourn, Lafayette InstrumentTSE or homemade systems are seen.
-The chamber should always have a responsive counter-balance to take up slack in the tether.
+Systems from Med Associates (such as part no MED-008-CT-B1) are nearly universal, though occasionally Panlab, Coulbourn, Lafayette Instrument, TSE or homemade systems are seen.
+The chamber should always have a responsive counter-balance (MCLA) to take up slack in the tether.
 This will allow for unrestrained movement and prevent bites and tangles, which are more of a risk with self-administration studies because the animals are often hyperactive.

 Tethers

-• Back-mounted cannula connector pedestal (CamCaths IVSA28; Med Associates PHM-131; PlasticsOne / Invivo1 313-000BM, SAI SBD-06-30).
+Back-mounted cannula connector pedestal (CamCaths IVSA28; Med Associates PHM-131; PlasticsOne / P1 Technologies / Protech 313-00BM, SAI SBD-06-30).
 This device has been used for IVSA for many years.
 A stiff mesh is implanted under the skin and the pedestal is suitable for long term use.
 Connection can be time consuming (tubing must be connected manually to an open tube and then spring threaded over to protect it) and it is not possible to use aseptic technique.
 However, the pedestal is much better than older systems where externalized catheters had to be connected with couplers.
 Group housing is possible with a screw-on metal cap.
-CamCaths in Cambridgeshire UK has ceased operations so availability may be limited.
+CamCaths in Cambridgeshire UK has ceased operations so availability may be limited. |

-• Dacron mesh skin button (Instech DC95BS, Med Associates PHM-123D, SAI SBD-02).
+Dacron mesh skin button (Instech DC95BS, Med Associates PHM-123D, SAI SBD-02).
 Instech developed this product nearly 30 years ago for long-term implantation.
 Tissue will grow into the mesh over time, but it was designed for permanent connection to a tether so connection and disconnection is awkward and opens the catheter line to contamination and air.
-Therefore, it is not a good product for IVSA.
+Therefore, it is not a good product for IVSA. |

-• Harness.
+Harness.
 Instech originally developed the rat harness (CIH95) in 1995 working with Covance Laboratories as an improvement on cloth jackets.
 It allowed a rat with a simple externalized catheter to be connected to a swivel and tether system after surgery.
-In 2006 we added a small external port to simplify the connection and in doing so created the first closed tethering system, the Vascular Access Harness™ (VAH95AB).
-Harlan Laboratories (now Envigo) reported that this device significantly improved patency, allowing them to reliably conduct three month infusion studies.
-The ease of connection made the VAH™ useful for IVSA studies, but with several disadvantages: a segment of the catheter is externalized which can lead to evaporation and loss of patency when fluid is static, the bands around the animal need to be checked frequently, and there is no ability to group house animals.
+In 2006, we added a small external port to simplify the connection and in doing so created the first closed tethering system, the Vascular Access Harness™ (VAHR1H/22 (formerly VAH95AB)).
+Harlan Laboratories (now Inotiv) reported that this device significantly improved patency, allowing them to reliably conduct three month infusion studies.
+The ease of connection made the VAH™ useful for IVSA studies, but with several disadvantages: a segment of the catheter is externalized which can lead to evaporation and loss of patency when fluid is static, the bands around the animal need to be checked frequently, and there is no ability to group house animals. |

-• Instech Vascular Access Button™ (VAB™) (Instech VABR1B/22; distributed Med Associates as PHM-VABR1B/22).
-In 2009 we worked with Janssen Pharmaceuticals in Belgium to combine the benefits of the CamCaths button with the port in the VAH™ to extend patency and simplify connections in their IVSA studies (Teuns et al, 2014).
-The result, the Vascular Access Button™ (VAB95BS), solved many of the problems with previous systems and has been successful not only in IVSA but in many other applications such as blood sampling for pharmacokinetics, glucose clamping and infusion toxicology.
+Instech Vascular Access Button™ (VAB™) (Instech VABR1B/22; distributed Med Associates as PHM-VABR1B/22).
+In 2009, we worked with Janssen Pharmaceuticals in Belgium to combine the benefits of the CamCaths button with the port in the VAH™ to extend patency and simplify connections in their IVSA studies (Teuns et al, 2014).
+The result, the Vascular Access Button™, solved many of the problems with previous systems and has been successful not only in IVSA but in many other applications such as blood sampling for pharmacokinetics, glucose clamping and infusion toxicology.
 We updated the design in 2016, creating models with two, three and four ports and adding magnets to further simplify connection.
-The catheter is not exposed and group housing is simple with the protective cap.
+The VAB™ is a closed system—the catheter is subcutaneous rather than exteriorized which allows for long-term patency and is an animal welfare refinement.
+Group housing is made possible with a magnetic protective cap. |

 Rat Catheters